codesmythe/zmtx-zmrx/README.md

 Because SyncTerm uses the GPL v2.0 license, that's the license I've assigned to this code base.

-## READ FROM ORIGINAL zmtx-zmrx-1.02.tar.gz
+## README FROM ORIGINAL zmtx-zmrx-1.02.tar.gz

 [Lightly edited for readability.]